-- A tour of central Aix-en-Provence - Several mandatory academic and administrative meetings - Information on the French University system - Visit to the institution (UP or Sciences Po) where you will be attending classes - Housing information including tips on searching for an apartment or a room - Special meeting about safety precautions with a police officer.
+- A tour of central Aix-en-Provence - Several mandatory academic and administrative meetings - Information on the French University system - Visits to the institutions where you will be attending classes - Housing information including tips on searching for an apartment or a room for those who chose this type of lodging. - Special meeting about safety precautions with a police officer.